Finder makes money from featured partners, but editorial opinions are our own.

 • Assets within the ETF could be a lag on your returns.

-Trade oil futures
+3. Trade oil futures

 The futures market allows you to speculate on future oil prices through derivatives contracts.
 With the traditional method of futures trading, you buy a contract to purchase physical oil at a future date at a specified price, which you can in turn sell.
-This allows you to profit from oil price fluctuations.

-In Australia, futures are more often traded through a commodities CFD broker where you never actually trade physical oil.
 Instead, you're trading a contract that you make a profit or loss on depending on the price change of the underlying asset.
-This means you can profit from oil CFDs regardless of whether prices are rising or falling.
+This means you can profit from both negative and positive movements in the price of oil.

 Futures and CFDs are extremely volatile and riskier than other investment options.
 Because they use leverage, both profits and losses are magnified, so it's best suited to more experienced traders.

-The 2 most widely traded oil markets in the world are West Texas Intermediate futures (US benchmark) and Brent crude futures (global benchmark).
+The 2 most widely traded oil markets in the world are the West Texas Intermediate futures (US benchmark) and Brent crude futures (global benchmark).

 Pros